lymestack/SimpleAuth4Net/documentation/background.md

 ## Why not ASP.NET Core Identity?

 It's effing complicated!
-ASP.NET Core Identity is is it's own academic unto itself.
+ASP.NET Core Identity is it's own academic unto itself.
 While it's open source and extendable, it's still pretty complicated and difficult for a beginner to wrap their head around.
 I also could never seem to find the right tutorial to get it working well with 3rd party SSO providers.

 ## Why Self Hosted?